gilch/drython/README.md

 and executed them one-by-one in order?
 You do.
 It's a tuple literal.
 Think of the commas as semicolons and you get the idea.

-What if you just want to return the value of the last "statement", instead of a tuple of all of them?
+What if you just want to `return` the value of the last "statement", instead of a tuple of all of them?
-Declare a tuple and immediately index it `(...)[-1]`.
+Declare a tuple and immediately index it `(...)[-1]`?
-The included `progn` function does exactly this.
+The included `progn` function does exactly this, and also doesn't crash if its args tuple is empty.

-Ready to write that `if`?
+Ready to write that three-way if?

-(If not, look at the `Elif()` function in the statement module for hints.)
-Congratulations, you've just learned new abstractions.
+***Congratulations,*** you've just learned new abstractions!
-You can extend Python's syntax and write your DSL in that.
+You can extend Python's syntax without changing the grammar and write your DSL in that.
 No need to write your own compiler or interpreter, because it's still just Python.
 Ready for the next step?